xcap2000/data-tools/doc/Readme.md

 Create a tool to test connections, probably the connection manager will do it.

 Save results to a temporary database when exporting to excel/csv or save frequently and return partial results when a problem ocurrs.

+Save results to a different sheet (in case of excel) and/or file according to the distinct value of a field.
+For example a query might return records from multiple "mandts" and each record will be saved to their own file, we can expand that to a datetime field or a part of it like year, year+month, year+month+day etc or other data types.
+Check granularity in order not to generate too many files.